 The IRB Review of Exempt Research course provides an overview of the exempt categories of research per 45 CFR 46.104 and discusses considerations for making an exempt determination per regulatory criteria.

-This course provides training on working with birds in research settings.
+This course provides training on working with insects in research settings.

 Introduces you to key information about, and tools to use, the 3Rs of animal research.